Web banner for downloading the WWD 2025 Annual Water Quality Report

 In compliance with the Urban Water Management Planning Act, the Westborough Water District (WWD.) has prepared its sixth updated Urban Water Management Plan (UWMP) under the terms of AB797 (1983) and subsequent amending legislation.

-On June 10, 2021, this plan was presented at a Public Hearing and approved by the WWD Board of Directors.
-It supercedes the existing plan prepared in 2015, and will be used by the District staff to guide the District's water conservation efforts through the year 2025.
+On June 11, 2026, this plan will be presented at a Public Hearing to be approved by the WWD Board of Directors.
+It supercedes the existing plan prepared in 2020, and will be used by the District staff to guide the District's water conservation efforts through the year 2030.

 Click here for 2020 Urban Water Management Report (UWMP) (PDF)